-An application for a 2021/2022 Placement Scheme is also an application for a Training Contract commencing September 2024 – as we expect to recruit all of our trainees from our pool of scheme candidates.
+An application for a 2022/2023 Vacation Scheme is also an application for a Training Contract commencing September 2025 – as we expect to recruit all of our trainees from our pool of scheme candidates.
 We do not offer a direct training contract application route.
 This is because we believe it is essential for candidates to understand and experience our distinctive training contract structure.

 Any final year students, graduates, postgraduates and career changers from law or non-law backgrounds can apply for any scheme.
 Penultimate year students of qualifying law degrees can also apply for any scheme.